pharath/pharath.github.io/_posts/2021-07-14-cheatsheet-linux.md

 ## apt

+### Include directories for C++

+- `/usr/local/include/`
+    - e.g. `/usr/local/include/opencv4/opencv2/`
+- `/opt/`
+    - e.g. `/opt/ros/`

 ### PPAs

 **Personal Package Archives (PPAs)** are software repositories designed for Ubuntu users and are easier to install than other third-party repositories.
-PPAs are often used to distribute pre-release software so that it can be tested. [[source](https://help.ubuntu.com/stable/ubuntu-help/addremove-ppa.html.en)]
+PPAs are often used to distribute pre-release software so that it can be tested. ([source](https://help.ubuntu.com/stable/ubuntu-help/addremove-ppa.html.en))

 Adding PPAs: